I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/storport/nf-storport-storportallocateregistrybuffer.md

 <p><b>StorPortAllocateRegistryBuffer</b> returns a pointer to the registry buffer that the caller requested, or <b>NULL</b> if some error prevents the memory from being allocated. </p>

 ## -remarks
 <p>Each instantiation of a miniport driver can only have one registry buffer allocated at a time.
 If a miniport driver attempts to allocate more than one registry buffer, the allocation will fail and <b>StorPortAllocateRegistryBuffer</b> will return <b>NULL</b>.</p>

-<p>Each instantiation of a miniport driver can only have one registry buffer allocated at a time.
-If a miniport driver attempts to allocate more than one registry buffer, the allocation will fail and <b>StorPortAllocateRegistryBuffer</b> will return <b>NULL</b>.</p>

 ## -requirements